ebrar-7777/COST-Action-CA21108-Plastic-Footprint/README.md

 database, parses the free-text quantity fields, and computes plastic mass and carbon footprint per laboratory, per country and per polymer.

 Because respondents described consumables in free text, the matching logic has to make explicit decisions.
-Every one of them is written to a `calc_notes` field, one entry per reported purchase, so each of the 424 records can be traced back to the text the respondent actually wrote.
+Every one of them is recorded in the calc_notes field of the audit output, one entry per reported purchase, so each of the 424 records can be traced back to the text the respondent actually wrote.
+That audit file is generated when the script is run; it is at laboratory level and is therefore not redistributed here (see About the survey data).

 The column layout the script expects, and every column it writes, are documented in [`DATA_DICTIONARY.md`](2_data_processing/DATA_DICTIONARY.md).